 When you exclude Accor, only a few hotel programs allow miles transfers from airlines:

-We generally recommend earning flexible credit card points instead of individual airline miles or hotel points.
+We generally recommend earning flexible credit card points in addition to individual airline miles or hotel points.
 Choosing flexible credit card points is ideal for these reasons:

 - Flexibility: You can transfer your points to various airlines and hotel programs and redeem them for a flight.
-You can even opt to redeem them directly via your card issuer's travel portal, but you aren't locked into one program the way you are with an airline's frequent flyer miles.
+You can even opt to redeem them directly through your card issuer's travel portal, but you aren't locked into a single program the way you are with an airline's frequent flyer miles.
 You can redeem them in the way that's best for your current vacation planning.

 - Mimics elite perks: With premium travel rewards credit cards, you can score some of the benefits of airline elite status, like airport lounge access.